1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Surgery (Thyroidectomy)

-Removing part or all of the gland may be needed when other treatments fail.
+Removing part or all of the thyroid gland may be necessary if other treatments fail.

-Dr. Bharat Pothuri explains, “Balancing thyroid levels usually resolves diarrhea within weeks.
-We tailor the plan to each Houston patient’s needs.”
+Dr. Bharat Pothuri: “Balancing thyroid levels normally cures diarrhea within weeks.
+We tailor each Houston patient’s plan individually.”

 Section 8: Managing Diarrhea Caused by Hyperthyroidism